sowndv02/AssignmentPRJ301/readme.md

 - Is a web application written in Java
 - Features: Users can search product, view detail product, rate, comment, add to cart and checkout
-- Technology used: JSP, Servlet, SQL Server, AJAX, GITHUB, HTML, CSS, BOOTSTRAP, VNPay Sandbox
+- Technology used: JSP, Servlet, SQL Server, AJAX, GITHUB, HTML, CSS, BOOTSTRAP, VNPay Sandbox.
+Chart.js, JQUERY, Javascript

 ## Screen details about this project